Your Personal Injury, Workers' Comp, Disability and Family Law Concerns Put to Rest

 - Page 14

-Who can be sued in an 18-wheeler or semi-truck case in Florida?
+What if I was a passenger in an 18-wheeler or semi-truck accident in Florida?

 You may be eligible for benefits from multiple sources: the insurance of the driver of the car you were in, the trucker’s insurance, personal injury protection, and other sources.
 You also will most likely be eligible to participate in any lawsuit to receive additional benefits for your injury or lost wages if a party is found to have been negligent in the accident.

 Is the investigation important in a Florida 18-wheeler or semi-truck accident case?

 The investigation is very important in an 18-wheeler or semi-truck accident in Florida.
 The trucking company’s insurance may be on the scene of the accident shortly after paramedics and police.
 They will collect information and try to get a statement from you about the accident.
 All of the information they collect will be used to limit your claim as much as possible.
 It is important to contact a truck accident lawyer as soon as possible to investigate on your behalf and to handle insurance adjusters.

 A big rig lost control causing a major accident that injured me.
 Can I recover in Florida against the driver of the big rig?

 If it can be shown that the driver of a big rig was negligent then a claim can be brought against the driver.
 This happens all too often.
 Driver fatigue is a widespread problem for big rig drivers, with time constraints incentivizing drivers to log an unsafe amount of hours on the road every day.
 If the driver can be shown to have been driving in an unsafe manner or if he or she was under the influence of alcohol then negligence can be proven as well.
 These are just some examples of cases where the driver, as well as the trucking company and their insurance, can be sued for your injuries, lost wages, or even wrongful death following a truck accident in Florida.
 An aggressive truck accident lawyer can help prove driver negligence.